2beDigital/solidus_liferay_cms/README.md

 elements on load.
 The title, slug and body element are all required fields.

-Body text provided without a layout / partial being specified will be loaded in the spree_application layout after it is pulled from the database.
+Body text provided without a layout / partial being specified will be loaded in the Solidus_application layout after it is pulled from the database.

 ### Layout and Partial Rendering

-To render an entire page without the spree_application layout, specify a relative path to the layout file (eg.  `spree/layouts/layout_file_name`).
+To render an entire page without the Solidus_application layout, specify a relative path to the layout file (eg.  `Solidus/layouts/layout_file_name`).
 This file will not be prefixed with an underscore as it is a layout, not a partial.

 To render a partial, specify the path in the layout file name and check the